DFE-Digital/social-work-induction-programme-digital-service/README.md

 - Purges Moodle caches so that changes take effect immediately.
 ---
 ### Windows setup
 You need to clone this repository into your user directory in the WSL directory.
 This is usually found in `\\wsl.localhost\Ubuntu\home\{USERNAME}`.

 ### DDEV installation
 Follow the instructions at [DDEV](https://ddev.readthedocs.io/en/stable/users/install/ddev-installation) for your operating system.

 ---
 ### Running the service
-After configuring your project with DDEV, follow these steps from this project’s `moodle-app` directory:
+After configuring your project with DDEV, follow these steps from this project’s `apps\moodle-ddev` directory:

 Configure DDEV with both the composer root and document root set to public: